facebook

 Here are the key takeaways:

-• The top seven leadership skills in demand include emotional intelligence, digital literacy, adaptability, cross-cultural competence, strategic thinking, resilience, and communication skills.
+• The top 10 most in-demand leadership skills in 2026 include emotional intelligence, digital literacy, adaptability, cross-cultural competence, strategic thinking, resilience, communication skills, authentic leadership, effective meeting habits, and self-editing leadership.

-• Continuous training ensures leaders are equipped to handle rapid changes, enhance employee engagement and retention, build a strong organizational culture, improve decision-making, and address skill gaps.
+• Continuous training ensures that leaders are equipped to handle rapid changes, enhance employee engagement and retention, build a strong organizational culture, improve decision making, and address skill gaps.

 • Training leaders in these essential leadership skills is not just an investment in the individuals, but in the future of the entire organization.